andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 Yeah, this crash would be detected also without QASAN, but I want to show you the output of verbose QASan.

-More evaluation will come in the future.
+More evaluation (and bugs hopefully) will come in the future.

 ## Conclusion